Introduction to Gunsmithing Certificate

 Maintain the personal discipline to complete projects on time.

-Use technology in machine shop related to on the job requirements.
+Use technology in the machine shop to model on-the-job requirements.

 Use applicable tooling correctly during various machining operations.